 The Substance Abuse Prevention Program (SAPP) that was administered between the College of Education and Continuing and Professional Education offered its final class in Summer 2017.
 Directions on how to request a transcript of any credit classes taken can be found on the Office of the Registrar's website.

-The Certified Alcohol and Drug Counselor (CADC) and Certified Prevention Specialist (CPS) state certifications are administered by the Addiction Counselor Certification Board of Oregon (ACCBO).
-Please contact ACCBO to learn more about the CADC and CPS.
+The Certified Alcohol and Drug Counselor (CADC) and Certified Prevention Specialist (CPS) state certifications are administered by the Mental Health & Addiction Certification Board of Oregon (MHACBO).
+Please contact MHACBO to learn more about the CADC and CPS.

 The Lane Community College (LCC) Human Services program offers the coursework required for the CADC I and CADC II.
 For more information about LCC’s CADC course work, please contact Christina Salter, Human Services Faculty & Cooperative Education Coordinator, at email@example.com.